PiperWang/SampleCoreApp3/README.md

-# SampleCoreApp3 is multi-containers application using aspnetcore image and mssql-linux image
+# SampleCoreApp3 is multi-containers application using aspnetcore image and mssql-server-linux image
 # Deploy on Kubernetes (Azure Container Service)

 1. Build multi-containers application on local